Excimer lamp: Applications

 At present, excimer lamps are coming into use in ecology, photochemistry, photobiology, medicine, criminalistics, petrochemistry, physics, microelectronics, different engineering tasks, wide-ranging technologies, science, various branches of industry including the food industry, and many others.

 Environmental contamination

-Mercury lamps are the most common source of UV radiation due to their high efficiency.
-However, the use of mercury in these lamps poses disposal and environmental problems.
-On the contrary, excimer lamps based on rare gases are absolutely non-hazardous and excimer lamps containing halogen are more environmentally benign than mercury ones.
+Mercury-vapor lamps are the most common source of UV radiation due to their high efficiency.
+The toxicity of mercury in these lamps poses disposal and environmental problems.
+In comparison, excimer lamps based on rare gases are typically non-hazardous and excimer lamps containing halogen are more environmentally benign than mercury ones.